uwmadison-chm/quickshort/README.md

 # quickshort
-A very(!) small Flask-based URL shortener.
+A very small Flask-based URL shortener.
 Biased towards making small-ish numbers of forgiving-to-type URLs, from flyers and handouts for human subjects studies.

 Removes any non-alphanumeric characters from incoming URLs, and changes everything to lower case.
 Passes URL parameters on to the destination.
 Stores redirects and hit counts in the filesystem — does not rely on a SQL database.